gangelo/realpage_calculator/README.md

 ##### Helpers Module

 `RealPage::Calculator::Helpers` is a convenience module.
-The `RealPage::Calculator::Helpers::Blank` modue can be _included_ to mix in the _#blank?_ method, which can be used to determine whether or not an object is nil or empty This method is used by the _Input Parser_ classes to determine whether or not the input it receives is nil or empty.
+The `RealPage::Calculator::Helpers::Blank` module can be _included_ to mix in the _#blank?_ method, which can be used to determine whether or not an object is nil or empty This method is used by the _Input Parser_ classes to determine whether or not the input it receives is nil or empty.
+Likewise, the `RealPage::Calculator::Helpers::Arrays` is also a module that may be mixed into a class to take advantage of the _#upper_bound_ member that returns the upper bound of an Array.

 ### Executable Command-Line Scripts